-On the translation page, the source string and an edit area for translating are shown.
-Should the translation be plural, multiple source strings and edit areas are shown, each described and labeled in plural form.
+On the translation page, the source string and an editing area for its translation are shown.
+Should the translation be plural, multiple source strings and editing areas are shown, each described and labeled in the amount of plural forms the translated language has.